-5. Insofar as that particular sort of speech relationship-pointedly failing to talk together can be taken to stand for a wider antagonism, the pragmatic act that indexes it has a tropic character, signaling the whole by exhibiting one of its central component parts, another illustration of "the complex, real-time process whereby linguistic forms associated in the first instance with integeonal stance-taking may come to be ideologically tied to larger social categories" (Bucholz 2009:147).
-See, too, what Silverstein calls "baptismal' essentialization" of indices (2003:203), and of the "figuration" of indexical facts at higher metapragmatic levels (2003:208ff).
+9 Pointedly failing to talk together, in circumstances where mutual talk would be expected, is a way of using language (that is, a pragmatic act) to demonstrate a certain kind of (here, brittle or testy) speech relationship.
+Insofar as that particular sort of speech relationship can, in Zinacantán, be taken to stand for a wider antagonism, the pragmatic act that indexes it has a tropic character, signaling the whole by exhibiting one of its central component parts, another illustration of "the complex, real-time process whereby linguistic forms associated in the first instance with interactional stancetaking may come to be ideologically tied to larger social categories" (Bucholz 2009:147).
+See, too, Silverstein's theorizing of what he calls "baptisimal' essentialization" of indices (2003:203), and of the "figuration" of indexical facts at higher metapragmatic levels (2003:208ff).